What is Supplier Quality?

 - Reducing throughput and lead times and overcoming the functional silos that divide and separate companies and foster inefficiencies

 A critical component of creating a lean supplier network is the implementation of an e-business strategy.
 Technology should be used to enhance communication and move an organization and its entire supplier network toward paperless transactions.
 This can help improve efficiency in data transformation and information flow without unnecessary costs.
-Electronic commerce also can help increase access to a larger number of global suppliers that may be strategically aligned with your organization.
+Electronic commerce can also help increase access to a larger number of global suppliers that may be strategically aligned with your organization.
 Collaboration is critical for just-in-time (JIT) production of the right amount of product exactly when it is needed, which can serve as a mechanism to avoid lead time issues.

 Collaborative supply chain solutions function as a broker between customer and supplier by communicating supply-and-demand needs and issues across the supply chain via visual signals.
-Collaborative commerce (c-commerce) allows cyber communities to share intellectual capital, integrate diverse business processes and increase corporate innovation, market reach, productivity, and profitability.
-The technology must provide a means for understanding the entire supply chain, encompassing what the roles, policies and processes that define its personality are and how business transactions are handled, to encourage optimal efficiency across the supply chain.
+Collaborative commerce (c-commerce) allows cyber communities to share intellectual capital, integrate diverse business processes, and increase corporate innovation, market reach, productivity, and profitability.
+The technology must provide a means for understanding the entire supply chain, encompassing what the roles, policies, and processes that define its personality are and how business transactions are handled, to encourage optimal efficiency across the supply chain.

 In the past, when there were material price increases, the increased cost was passed up to the customer.
 Today’s increasingly competitive climate often leads to costs being passed down the supply chain instead.
 Likewise, the introduction of technology and methodologies that can lead to increased productivity have prevented labor costs from impacting on product costs, making price differentiation within market segments less likely.
 This requires the entire chain to continually adapt and respond to ongoing changes in cost.